 The applicant isn't the only one who must pass a test―the commercial vehicle that is being used for the driving test is provided by the applicant, and it must pass a thorough safety inspection performed by the examiner administering the test.
 If the vehicle doesn't pass, the testing must be rescheduled using another vehicle or after necessary repairs have been completed.

 Written (Knowledge) Test

-The knowledge test is multiple choice and requires a score of 80% or better in order to pass.
-The questions are drawn from the material in the Texas Commercial Motor Vehicle Drivers Handbook, which has sample test questions sprinkled throughout the text.
+The questions for the knowledge test are drawn from the material in the Texas Commercial Motor Vehicle Drivers Handbook, which has sample test questions sprinkled throughout the text.

 Driving (Skills) Test

 The air brake safety inspection test is required prior to the road test.
 If the applicant fails the air brake safety inspection test, the road test will be rescheduled until after the air brake test has been passed.

 The basic control skills and on-road tests require that the driver demonstrate competence in the following areas:

 - Starting the vehicle